 Hi Sweet Friends!

 So many of you have been commenting on how to make theses darling little meringue pops and I have just been trying my best to fit in some time in the kitchen this past week.
-When I originally posted the photo of meringue pops to my Instagram feed, our family wasn’t entirely plant based and I honestly didn’t have time to experiment with a recipe when the order for these little treats were due.
-So, I think it’s only fair that I share my recipe for BOTH vegan and egg white based meringues so you can truly yield the same results as I did!
+After multiple attempts and tweaks, I have finally mastered the art of a delightfully crunchy vegan meringue!

 The biggest notable difference in this recipe is that it does NOT call for chickpea brine.
 Instead, this recipe calls for unsalted white kidney bean brine and one 540mL can will yield the exact amount of brine you require for the recipe.
 I find the flavour of kidney beans is masked much easier with flavouring versus the chickpea brine.
 No matter how much flavour you add, the nutty/beany flavour comes through.
 Another plus is that white kidney bean brine is much thicker, therefore it creates a thicker consistency than aquafaba (chickpea brine).

-With the whisk attachment, whisk together at high speed the brine, guar gum and flavouring for about 10-15 minutes until mixture resembles the glossy texture below.
+With the whisk attachment, whisk together at high speed the brine, guar gum, agar agar and cream of tartar for about 10-15 minutes until mixture resembles the glossy texture below.

 When the mixture has thickened and stiff peaks occur, gradually add the granulated sugar until combined.
 Mixture should grow in volume slightly.
 Take care to work quickly so your meringue doesn’t begin to deflate.